m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 As the good guys, we have the burden of ensuring that *every* possible execution path is secure.
 In penetration testing, the tester just needs to find *some* execution path containing a vulnerability that can be exploited in order to demonstrate a problem.

-If they can’t find any issues, this doesn’t prove that we don’t have a problem.
+If they can't find any issues, this doesn't prove that we don't have a problem.
 Testing - penetration or otherwise - cannot demonstrate the absence of a problem.

 ### Formal Verification
-A formal verification is a mathematical specification of a program’s behavior.
+A formal verification is a mathematical specification of a program's behavior.
 This verification proves which security assertions and properties hold throughout the execution of a system.

 There are automated ways to formally verify a program, such as [model checking](https://en.wikipedia.org/wiki/Model_checking) and [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving).